0

 Cost Benefit of Paper Towels vs. Hand Dryers

-cpunsal 3 years ago in Innovative Ideas / Environmental Impact updated by Christopher Jordan (Leader) 3 years ago 1
+cpunsal 3 years ago in Innovative Ideas / Environmental Impact updated by Kara Reddig (Leader) 3 years ago 1

 Paper towels are used to dry our hands and open bathroom doors around City Hall.
 A lot of paper towels are being used daily to open doors (which can be seen in a blue bin next to Public Works) and can also be found in urinals for some random reason.
 However, this was resolved with a blue bin next to the urinal.